Nancy Pelosi Rips Up Donald Trump’s State Of The Union Address After He Appears To Snub Her Handshake

 — The Tylt (@TheTylt) February 5, 2020

 Following the State of the Union speech, Pelosi took to social media platform Twitter to apparently call the president out on his choice to ignore her handshake.
 Writing that the Democrats will never stop extending the hand of friendship to get the job done, Pelosi added that they will work to find common ground where they can and stand their ground where they cannot.
-She added the hashtag #ForThePeople to her post.
+She added the hashtag “#ForThePeople” to her post.

 Tension between Democrats and Republicans is also continuing to rise, especially following Trump’s expected acquittal in the Democrats’ impeachment efforts on Wednesday.